zdharma-continuum/zinit/docs/INTRODUCTION.md

 processing of `.zshrc` is finished and prompt is being shown.
 It is like Windows – during startup, it shows desktop even though it still loads data in background.
 This has drawbacks, but is for sure better than blank screen for 10 minutes.
-And here, in Zplugin, there are no drawbacks of this approach – no lags, freezes, etc. – the command line is fully usable while the plugins are being loaded, for number of such plugins like `10` or `20`.
+And here, in Zinit, there are no drawbacks of this approach – no lags, freezes, etc. – the command line is fully usable while the plugins are being loaded, for number of such plugins like `10` or `20`.